thecodepixi/thecodepixi.dev/README.md

 - [x] add "Featured Posts" section

+  - [ ] add all past blog posts to site
   - [ ] tag blog posts as 'featured'
   - [x] use graphQL query to only grab those posts?

 - [ ] Add portfolio section with demo links and screenshots

-- which projects to include?
+  -[ ] which projects to include?

 - [ ] Add section for Code Cafe